ShaikHafiza/TypeScript/README.md

-This REPO contains all my typescript notes.
+This Repository contains all my typescript notes.
-Used geeksforgeeks platform for learning
+Used Gfg platform for learning